 she didn't answer. but before she left, she looked back at me one last time and smiled.

-there were raindrops splattered on her glasses. i could have sworn the shower had long since ended.
+raindrops splattered her glasses. i could have sworn the shower had long since ended.

 END